MADNESS IN THE UK SERIES – PART 1: Medicalising Madness.

 Is it because there seems to be a need to identify people by their mental health condition and create a culture that thrives on victimhood, rather than progress?
 “I am bipolar,” as opposed to “I have the condition bipolar.”

 We never say “I am cancer.”

 We cannot avoid the fact that by medicalising a lot of mental health conditions it justifies giving people a quick fix in the form of medication.
 It saves a lot of time for an over-stretched NHS.

 However if the view is that we are victims of brain chemistry why are we then faced with the talking therapy of choice which is ‘off the peg’ Cognitive Behavioural Therapy – CBT.
 This is again, often a quick and simple fix.
 The USP of this therapy is that it works as an attempt to get people to identify and rid themselves of negative thinking that can make them feel bad.
 (NB quick = cheap.)
 Disorders that can take over your mind and make you helpless are scary shit.
-You lose control.
-That does need fixing as quickly as possible.
-Indeed there is conflicting evidence that expensive drug treatments and simplistic CBT for complex conditions is even helpful.
+You lose control. obviously we need to try to fix that as quickly as possible.
+However there is conflicting evidence that expensive drug treatments and simplistic CBT for complex conditions is even helpful.
 Many long term mental health conditions cannot be ‘fixed’, but can be managed to reduce the impact that they have on people’s lives.